 - Unforgettable: "My name is Carrie Wells.
 Only a few people in the world have the ability to remember everything.
 I'm one of them."

 - "The rich and powerful take what they want; we steal it back for you.
 We provide...
 Leverage."

-- One Thousand Ways To Die: "Death is everywhere.
+- 1000 Ways to Die: "Death is everywhere.
 Most people try to avoid it; others can't get out of its way..."

 - El Chavo del ochonote had three slightly different ones, although all of them announce the cast for that episode.

 - "¡Más ágil que una tortuga! ¡Más fuerte que un ratón! ¡Más noble que una lechuga! ¡Su escudo es un corazón!
 Es, ¡El Chapulín Colorado!"note (As with El Chavo, it would then announce the cast for the episode.)